Generic name: CERTOLIZUMAB PEGOL 200mg in 1mL;

 Preparation and Storage

-- Gently swirl each vial of CIMZIA without shaking , assuring that all of the powder comes in contact with the Sterile Water for Injection.
+- Gently swirl each vial of CIMZIA for about one minute without shaking, assuring that all of the powder comes in contact with the Sterile Water for Injection.
+The swirling should be as gentle as possible in order to avoid creating a foaming effect.

-- The final reconstituted solution contains 200 mg/mL and should be clear to opalescent, colorless to pale yellow liquid essentially free from particulates.
+- Continue swirling every 5 minutes as long as non-dissolved particles are observed.
+Full reconstitution may take as long as 30 minutes.
+The final reconstituted solution contains 200 mg/mL and should be clear to opalescent, colorless to pale yellow liquid essentially free from particulates.

-- Once reconstituted, CIMZIA can be stored in the vials for up to 24 hours at 2° - 8° C (36° to 46° F) prior to injection.
+- Once reconstituted, CIMZIA can be stored in the vials for up to 24 hours between 2° to 8° C (36° to 46° F) prior to injection.
 Do not freeze.

 - Prior to injecting, reconstituted CIMZIA should be at room temperature but do not leave reconstituted CIMZIA at room temperature for more than two hours prior to administration.